The Buckingham Rebellion and Dissensions Amongst the Yorkist Nobility 1483

 Buckingham now took a leading role in spreading the word that not only Edward V was a bastard but that King Edward IV may have been a bastard too.
 This latter piece of information had been put about by others years earlier, effectively accusing Cecily, Duchess of York, of being an adulteress, but by 1483 this was regarded as just rumour and speculation.

-Buckingham’s claims were not given much credence at first, but gradually the belief took hold that Edward V, his brother and all his sisters were illegitimate.
+Buckingham’s claims were not given much credence at first but, over the next few days, the belief took hold that Edward V, his brother and all his sisters were illegitimate.

-Buckingham helped to steer Parliament to make this situation legal and Richard was formally offered the Crown on 6th June.
+Buckingham helped to steer Parliament to make this situation legal and Richard was formally offered the Crown on 26th June.
 Now Buckingham pressed Richard for the settlement of lands on him.
-Richard did give Buckingham extensive lands in Wales but not everything that he asked for.
+Richard did give Buckingham extensive lands in Wales but not quite all that he asked for.

 Buckingham put himself in charge of arrangements for Richard’s coronation and carried the king’s train into Westminster Abbey, a high honour.